-Applications and petitions already pending on or before the effective date of the rule will be adjudicated based on the current standard.
+Applications and petitions already pending on or before February 24, 2020 will be adjudicated based on the prior standard.

 Application of Public Charge Rule: Primarily Dependent vs Likely Receipt

 The term “likely at any time to become a public charge” is a ground of inadmissibility found in INA § 212(a)(4).
 The new rule redefines what this means in the following way:

 The public charge ground of inadmissibility used to apply only to persons who might become “primarily dependent” on designated state and federal programs for more than half of their income or support.
 The new rule broadens the definition to apply to those who are determined to be more likely than not to receive a broader list of benefits for more than 12 months in the aggregate within any 36-month period.